brownschoolbandaid/brownschoolbandaid.github.io/index.md

 In a Dec 2017 letter to the community, Mayor Curtatone and Superintendent Skipper said the following:

 *“The City has made substantial investments in our schoolyards, and more investment is in the pipeline.
 Half of Somerville’s schoolyards have been substantially renovated in the last five years.
 There is a new playground at the John F. Kennedy School, and both the Capuano Early Childhood Center and the East Somerville Community School received new schoolyards as part of the construction of their new school buildings.
 The redesigned Albert F. Argenziano Schoolyard opened in September 2016 and the adjacent Lincoln Park facility is nearing completion.
 A new playing field at the Winter Hill Community Innovation School was completed in August 2017, and construction of the upper schoolyard is underway.*

+..

 *While we are pleased with this progress, we recognize that three Somerville schoolyards remain below the standard we want for the children of our city, or that you expect as parents: the Benjamin G. Brown School, the Arthur D. Healey School, and the West Somerville Neighborhood School schoolyards.”*

+..

-“We look forward to cutting the ribbons on these projects with you and seeing our students playing in the high quality schoolyards they deserve.”
+*“We look forward to cutting the ribbons on these projects with you and seeing our students playing in the high quality schoolyards they deserve.”*

 We agree.